ETV Bharat / international

 “This is also a forward-looking step in pursuit of our national priority of growth and development or ‘Sabka Saath Sabka Vikas’,” it further read.
 “Augmentation of India's diplomatic presence will, inter-alia, provide market access for Indian companies and bolster Indian exports of goods and services.
 This would have a direct impact in augmenting domestic production and employment in line with our goal of a self-reliant India or ‘Atmanirbhar Bharat’.”

-Addu City is a city in the Maldives that consists of the inhabited islands of Addu atoll, the southernmost atoll of the archipelago.
-Addu City is the second largest urban area in the Maldives, in terms of population, and is one of the two urban areas to get the status of “city” other than the capital city, Malé, the other being Fuvahmulah.
+Addu City is a city in Maldives that consists of the inhabited islands of Addu Atoll, the southernmost atoll of the archipelago.
+Addu City is the second largest urban area in the Maldives, in terms of population, and is one of the two urban areas to get the status of 'city' other than the capital city, Malé, the third being Fuvahmulah.

 Addu City has six districts.
 These are Hithadhoo, Maradhoo-Feydhoo, Maradhoo, Feydhoo, Hulhudhoo and Meedhoo.
-These divisions are naturally islands, but are well connected.
-In addition, Addu atoll has other uninhabited islands.
+These divisions are natural islands but are well connected.
+In addition, Addu Atoll has other uninhabited islands.

 Another important project being carried out with Indian assistance is the redevelopment of the Addu roads and drainage system with an outlay of $70 million.
 This project, which is in its last phase, will provide a solution to problems of water logging and roads in Addu.